girder/slicer_cli_web/README.rst

   - Enumerations have bare elements under the appropriate parent tag.
 That is, instead of a structure like ``<string-enumeration>...<enumeration><element>Value 1</element><element>Value 2</element>...</enumeration></string-enumeration>``, the ``<enumeration>`` tag is omitted: ``<string-enumeration>...<element>Value 1</element><element>Value 2</element>...</string-enumeration>``.

   - Booleans specify a true or false value after the flag or long flag.
-The Slicer Execution Schema states that booleans should be false by default and the presense of the flag should make them true.
+The Slicer Execution Schema states that booleans should be false by default and the presence of the flag should make them true.
 The ``ctk_cli`` specifies that they take a single ``true`` or ``false`` parameter.
-This doesn't change the xml; it cahnges what is passed to the CLI.
+This doesn't change the xml; it changes what is passed to the CLI.
 Instead of passing ``--longflag`` to set the flag to true, ``--longflag true`` must be passed.

 Docker CLIs with GPU support
 ----------------------------